allochthonous/RotKit/README.md

 RotKit is a python-based set of tools and routines for manipulating Euler rotations and using them for reconstructing plate motions and related tectonic parameters.

 ## Current Status
-As of March 2019, many of the core routines are working, stability of code (or said code’s behaviour) is not guaranteed!
-Also note that some functions are written in Fortran and have been linked to python using f2py.
+- As of March 2019, many of the core routines are working, stability of code (or said code’s behaviour) is not guaranteed!
+- Also note that some functions are written in Fortran and have been linked to python using f2py.
 For these functions to work on a new machine, RotKit.f and RotKit-nonpython.f need to be compiled.
 The instructions listed in RotKit_compile.txt are currently very specific to my own set-up (compiled using gfortran on a Mac running OSX 10.10) but may provide some guidance.

-# Description of EulerRots.py
+# EulerRots.py
 Basic summary: an object oriented framework where various rotation objects (Rotations bundled into RotationSets bundled into a RotationModel) can be manipulated and used to reconstruct various point, line and polygon objects on the Earth's surface.

 ## Individual functions

 #### rotmat_to_pole(rot_matrix)
-Converts given a 3x3 rotation matrix rot_matrix into a Euler rotation (lat,long,angle)
+Given a 3x3 rotation matrix rot_matrix, converts it into a Euler rotation (lat,long,angle)

 ### Spherical Trigonometry Functions